WMOkiishi/types-panda3d/idbstubs/README.md

 # idbstubs

-This package is used to generate type stub files using the interrogatedb module of Panda3D.
-It can't currently be run with any released version of Panda3D.
+This package is used to generate type stub files using the `interrogatedb` module of Panda3D.
+It requires Panda3D 1.10.12 (or newer).